twhite96/tiff/src/posts/2024-03-10-focus-mode-homescreens.md

 This is the homescreen I use at night; very few distractions and hope for a better day tomorrow.

-{% eleventyImage "./src/assets/images/screenshots/night.png", "Screenshot of homescreens", "The Content Homescreen" %}
+{% eleventyImage "./src/assets/images/screenshots/night.png", "Screenshot of homescreens", "The Nighttime Homescreen" %}